htcondor/htcondor/docs/admin-manual/file-and-cred-transfer.rst

 directories writable a very bad security hole, so it is not a viable solution.
 Placing :macro:`LOCAL_DIR` onto NFS is acceptable.
 To avoid AFS, place the directory defined for :macro:`LOCAL_DIR` on a local partition on each machine in the pool.
-This implies running *condor_configure* to install the release directory and configure the pool, setting the :macro:`LOCAL_DIR` variable to a local partition.
+This implies running :tool:`condor_configure` to install the release directory and configure the pool, setting the :macro:`LOCAL_DIR` variable to a local partition.
 When that is complete, log into each machine in the pool, and run *condor_init* to set up the